 One of the best places to learn about some of the most colourful residents who’ve graced this city is the MacBride Museum, which was named the most underrated attraction in Canada by MSN Travel.
 You’ll find great gold rush memorabilia, RCMP mementoes, stuffed grizzly bears and the famous Sam McGee cabin from the Robert Service poem “The Cremation of Sam McGee.”
 Maybe even better are the tales of tough pioneer women, including Lucille Hunter, believed to be one of the first Black woman in Yukon, and Martha Black, only the second woman elected to Canada’s Parliament.
 Inspiring stuff.
 The museum’s First Nations Gallery explores the stories of the 14 First Nations that call Yukon home.

-The SS Klondike II is a popular downtown attraction; a beautiful old sternwheel ship that’s now a national historic site.
+Another stop: The SS Klondike II sternwhell ship.
+This popular downtown attraction is now a national historic site.

 The Yukon Wildlife Preserve is a fine place to take the kids, with more than a dozen species of northern Canadian mammals in their natural environment.
 Just south of the city, the suspension bridge over rugged and beautiful Miles Canyon offers great river views.
 It’s a terrific hiking area, too.